sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 Secrets are configured via [secrets resources][8].
 A secret resource definition refers to the secrets provider (`Env` or `VaultProvider`) and an ID (the named secret to fetch from the secrets provider).

-This guide explains how to set up your PagerDuty service routing key as a secret and a PagerDuty handler that requires the secret.
+This guide explains how to set up your [PagerDuty Events API Integration Key][27] as a secret and a PagerDuty handler that requires the secret.
 Your Sensu backend can then execute the handler with any check.
 The Sensu backend will transmit requests over its secure transport (TLS-encrypted websockets) to your Sensu agent to execute your handler.